danjhd/vaultwarden-aws/README.md

 The Admin Panel of VaultWarden is blocked by the WAF deliberately.

 Access can be gained at `http://{ecs task private IP}/admin`

+The Admin Token can be found in Secrets Manager, the Secret Arn is shown in the `AdminTokenSecretId` output.

 > **Note**: To gain access you will need to do so from a resource that has private IP access and update the ECS security group.